 The 504 Plan– The 504 Plan is an agreement designed to make sure astudent with diabetes has the same access to education as other children.
 Designed to meet the requirements of a federal law that prohibits discrimination against people with disabilities (Section 504 of the Rehabilitation Act of 1973), it helps students, parents/guardians, and school staff to understand their responsibilities and to minimize misunderstandings.
 It may include provisions such as: having multiple school staff members be trained to check blood glucose, permission to eat whenever and wherever necessary, and extra time during testing.
 See a sample 504 plan.

-Individual Health Plan (IHP) – The IHP is developed by the school nurse and is part of either the 504 plan or the IEP.
-The plan identifies the medical needs that the child has at school and how those needs will be met.
-It should consider supports needed during the entire school day, including the classroom, physical education, the school bus, behavior needs, field trips, and extracurricular activities.
+Individual Health Plan (IHP) – The IHP is developed by the school nurse in partnership with the student and parents.
+It is based on the DMMP and should consider support needed during the entire school day, including the classroom, physical education, the school bus, behavior needs, field trips, and extracurricular activities.
 It can include details on where glucose will be monitored and who will assist.

 Emergency Care Plan (ECP) – An ECP describes how acute diabetes emergencies like hypoglycemia and hyperglycemia are managed in the school setting.
 The document is written in plain language and is used by school staff to recognize and treat hypoglycemia and hyperglycemia.
 The plan is usually created by the school nurse.
 All school personnel who have responsibility for students with diabetes during school, after school, and during school emergency situations should be provided a copy of these plans.
 See a sample Hyperglycemia Emergency Care Plan (For High Blood Glucose) and a sample Hypoglycemia Emergency Care Plan (for Low Blood Glucose).

 The Self Carry Form gives s student permission to carry their diabetes supplies and self-administer insulin throughout the day.